xenocrat/sfnt2woff/README.md

 #### Return Values

-Returns a complete WOFF 2.0 file as a string of data.
+Returns a complete WOFF 2.0 collection file as a string of data.

 ### `set_woff_version`